What is a site investigation?

 - The mechanical properties, such as strength and compressibility of different soil or rock strata, and

-- Other specific information, when needed, such as, the chemical composition of the groundwater, and the characteristics of foundations of adjacent structure.
+- Other specific information, when needed, such as the chemical composition of the groundwater, and the characteristics of foundations of the adjacent structure.

-Site investigation should be organized to obtain all possible information toward a thorough understanding of the subsurface condition and probable foundation behavior.
+Site investigation should be organized to obtain all possible information toward a thorough understanding of the subsurface condition and probably foundation behavior.

 Background Information before Subsurface Investigation

 Before actual field investigation is started, information should, whenever possible, be collected on: